jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 # Usage

 1. Set up a single/multi node Hadoop cluster.
 For beginners, please check Michael G. Noll's [Running Hadoop on Ubuntu Linux (Single-Node Cluster)](http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/) and [Writing an Hadoop MapReduce Program in Python](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/).
-Those are great tutorials and my code are mostly edit vesion of his.
+Those are great tutorials and my code are mostly edit version of his.
 Many thanks to him.

 2. Do $sudo chmod +x [all mapper and reducer files] to make them executable.